 The postcard photo at right shows a "NAVASOTA" sign on an interlocking tower.
 The sign also shows the numeral "3", possibly reading "No. 3".
 Although there were eventually two towers in Navasota, the proximity of the railroad depot in the background makes this almost certainly the Santa Fe/Southern Pacific tower, designated Tower 41 in the Railroad Commission of Texas (RCT) management system on June 24, 1904.
 The meaning of the numeral "3" on the tower sign remains to be determined.
 The style of this tower is identical to many other towers that involved the Southern Pacific.
 Comparing Navasota Tower to Tower 16, Tower 17, Tower 21, Tower 30, Tower 81, Tower 100 and Tower 121, particularly note the "fish scale" circular patterns between the upper and lower stories.
 Also, in most cases, the door frame incorporates a small window above the door.

 The other tower in Navasota was Tower 9.
-It was authorized for operation on June 16, 1903 at the crossing of the I-GN and the H&TC approximately 1,600 ft. northwest of Tower 41.
+Although it was 32 "interlocker numbers" before Tower 41, it was commissioned only a year earlier, authorized for operation on June 16, 1903 at the crossing of the I-GN and the H&TC approximately 1,600 ft. northwest of Tower 41.
 In 1904, the I-GN constructed a branch line from Tower 9 to Madisonville; this line was abandoned in 1944.

 (Dennis Hogan collection)

 9/10/2008: Richard Mousner confirms by email that this was, indeed, Tower 9...